schemetrica/automating-data-delivery-odk-central/README.md

 We need to provide credentials to ODK Central.
-ODK Central supports basic authentication, so we provide values for the *HTTP Login* and *HTTP Password* parameters (Figure 3b).
+ODK Central supports basic authentication, so we provide values for the *HTTP Login* and *HTTP Password* parameters (*Figure 3b*).

 ![](./images/figure3b.png)

 *Figure 3b*

 Note the use of a variable called `${ODKCENTRAL.USER}`.
-Kettle allows administrators to define variables that are referenced dynamically at runtime.
-This supports complete lifecycle testing, simplifies maintenance and improves security.
+Kettle allows administrators to define variables that are resolved at runtime.
+This enables lifecycle testing, simplifies maintenance and improves security.

 ### Extract the Survey Fields